snocorp/confirm-with-bs-modal/README.md

 ## Events

-The plugin fires two events: `cancel.reveal` if a confirmable action is cancelled by the user, and `confirm.reveal` if the user wants to continue.
+The plugin fires two events: `cancel.modal` if a confirmable action is cancelled by the user, and `confirm.modal` if the user wants to continue.
 The events are triggered on the link, button, or form containing the `data-confirm` attribute, and bubble up the DOM hierarchy (so they can be handled on `$(document)` if desired).
 At this time, additional confirmation or validation cannot be attached via these events.
 This is on the roadmap for a future version.